adambard/learnxinyminutes-docs/java.html.markdown

     }
 } // end class Bicycle

-// Use `extends` to extend a class class PennyFarthing extends Bicycle {
+// PennyFarthing is a subclass of Bicycle class PennyFarthing extends Bicycle {
     // (Penny Farthings are those bicycles with the big front wheel.
     // They have no gears.)